-Itanagar, February 7: Arunachal Pradesh Chief Minister Pema Khandu on Friday met a delegation from the Sasakawa Peace Foundation (SPF), Japan, led by programme officer Atsushi Tsujimoto, along with a group of Japanese students.
+Itanagar, February 7: Arunachal Pradesh Chief Minister Pema Khandu on Friday met a delegation from Japan’s Sasakawa Peace Foundation (SPF), led by Programme Officer Atsushi Tsujimoto, along with a group of Japanese students, to discuss opportunities for strengthening academic cooperation, youth engagement, and cross-cultural exchanges between India and Japan.

 ![]() |